 - Adjust the terms of the credit agreements to take into account a restart of the Company's Madera, California facility; - Reduce the Company's revolving credit facility from \$35,000,000 to \$20,000,000 while increasing the maximum amount of the term loan outstanding to \$65,766,000, allowing the Company to immediately borrow an additional \$7,000,000.
 The additional \$7,000,000 in borrowings was subject to an original issue discount of 6.25%, representing loan fees payable to the lenders, resulting in net proceeds from the additional borrowings of approximately \$6,600,000.
-The Company intends to use the net proceeds of the additional loan for transaction expenses and expenses associated with restarting operations at the Company's Madera, California facility; - Increase to \$24,000,000 from \$14,000,000 the level of permitted indebtedness, including capital lease liabilities that may be incurred for yield enhancing equipment or processing and separation equipment for corn oil and corn syrup at the Company's ethanol production facilities; and - Maintain the Company's new revolving credit facility at \$15,000,000 but allow the Company to terminate in whole or permanently reduce in part in \$1,000,000 increments the lenders' aggregate commitment.
+The Company used the net proceeds of the additional loan to restart operations at the Company's Madera, California facility.
+The Company has since repaid the additional loan in full; - Increase to \$24,000,000 from \$14,000,000 the level of permitted indebtedness, including capital lease liabilities that may be incurred for yield enhancing equipment or processing and separation equipment for corn oil and corn syrup at the Company's ethanol production facilities; and - Maintain the Company's new revolving credit facility at \$15,000,000 but allow the Company to terminate in whole or permanently reduce in part in \$1,000,000 increments the lenders' aggregate commitment.